Is 3 days in New York enough?

 Grand Central Terminal

-Since this is one of the city’s main transportation hubs, chances are you may go by it regularly during your 3 days in New York.
-If not, make it a point to go as the building, dating back to 1913 is actually stunning.
-There are shops, restaurants and more.
+This is one of the city’s main transportation hubs, so chances are you may go by it regularly during your 3 days in New York.

 Times Square

-Times Square screams New York.
+Times Square is quite literally the heart of Manhattan.
 Seen in movies, TV shows and news reports, it’s close to Grand Central Terminal and in the heart of Downtown Manhattan, so easy to get to.
-Fun during the day, it’s glowing at night.

 Day Three